Update summer 2018: it seems Golden Tyre have withdrawn this product

 That was the problem I had on my WR recently: all set to fit an Outex tubeless system (right, not my wheel) to the back wheel until I noticed it had no tyre-bead retaining lips.
 Without them slow leakage is likely.

-The drawback (apart from them being withdrawn) was they only came in 140/80 18″ and 21″ and they cost from £150 each from Adventure Spec, but if you factor in the possible cost of needing to convert to tubeless rims (as I could have done with the WR), maybe it works out.
-A regular GT723 is only some £30 cheaper – pretty expensive when my similar Mitas Rockriders (right) cost about half that.
+The drawback (apart from them being withdrawn) was they only came in 140/80 18″ and 21″ and cost from £150 each from Adventure Spec, but if you factor in the possible cost of needing to convert to tubeless rims (as I could have done with the WR), maybe it works out.
+A regular GT723 is only some £30 cheaper – still pretty expensive when my similar Mitas Rockriders (right) cost about half that.
 And for travelling, when your FTS GT723 wears out, where will you get a new one?
 (Nowhere).
-That’s always been the problem on the road – and is why long-wearing tyres like the Heidenau K60 or Mitas E07 are worthwhile.
+That’s always been the problem on the road – and is why long-wearing do-it-all tyres like the Heidenau K60 or Mitas E07 are worthwhile.

 Seemingly no longer available despite a good review on Adv Spec, the bodger in me wonders if I could bond a regular inner tube to the inside of a tyre and achieve the same effect?
 Thing is, I bet GT did more than just glue a tube into the tyre – I suspect it was vulcanised.
 Otherwise, it would have to be a brilliant DIY glue job to avoid any air pockets as any heat might see it all delaminate.